mauroorru3/erasmus_via_blockchain/README.md

 # To interact with the running chain open another shell and try:
 docker exec -it university_chain_it university_chain_itd status

+# To initialize the chain
+export bob=$(sudo docker exec university_chain_it university_chain_itd keys show bob -a) sudo docker exec -it university_chain_it university_chain_itd tx universitychainit configure-chain --from $bob --gas auto

+To show the chain info
+sudo docker exec -it university_chain_it university_chain_itd query universitychainit show-chain-info

+# To insert a new student
+sudo docker exec -it university_chain_it university_chain_itd tx universitychainit register-new-student unipi Mario Rossi master cs "Computer Science" --from $bob --gas auto

+# To show the inserted student
+sudo docker exec -it university_chain_it university_chain_itd query universitychainit show-stored-student unipi_1
 ```

 ## Contributing